 * In Sims 2: Pets, it's possible (but very hard) to befriend and adopt pet wolves.

 * In Sims 3: Pets, whenever a pet dies: The Grim Reaper shows he loves pets.
 For example, he hugs a dog or a horse when it dies and cuddles with the kittens.

 * Even in the first game there were hints of this.
 If free will is on and a parent is left doing nothing while their child is asleep, they will sometimes go [[ComfortingComforter tuck them in]] and kiss them goodnight.
 Awww!
 They do in the second game too.

 * In Sims 3, whenever a couple is sleeping together in the same bed, sometimes one will hug their spouse from the back.
 It's so sweet and heartwarming.

-* When a parent gets home and one of their children runs to greet them with a hug.
-It's a giant aww worthy moment.
+* Unless if you have many things to do, when a parent gets home and one of their children runs to greet them with a hug.
+It's a giant awww worthy moment.

 * When a child is crying in Sims 2, you have the option to send an adult over to console them.